 It’s all about the vowels

 Full disclaimer here: We at Babbel are language geeks, and we get excited by detailed linguistic analyses.
 If you don’t share that excitement, we understand.
-So here’s a summary: Canadian and American English are very similar in pronunciation.
-So similar, in fact, that they are often classified together as North American English.
+So as a summary, Canadian and American English are very similar in pronunciation.
+So similar, in fact, that they are often grouped together as North American English.

 The cot–caught merger triggered other vowel sounds to change as well.
 This process is called the Canadian Shift.
-We should note that the name makes the phenomenon sound more uniquely Canadian than it is because there are closely related shifts happening in the U.S. as well.
+We should note that the name makes the phenomenon sound more uniquely Canadian than it is because there are closely related shifts happening in the United States as well.

 As if this weren’t confusing enough, Canada has some special rules for punctuation, capitalization, hyphenation and other topics.
 When in doubt, you can use the Canadian style guide from the Canadian Translation Bureau to help you out.

 As with spelling, Canadian English shares vocabulary with American and British English.
 While these vocabulary selections might seem random at first, they’re usually connected to political ties, trade relations, and other social and historical factors.
-For example, Canada’s automobile industry has been heavily influenced by the U.S. from its inception, which is why Canadians use American terminology for the parts of automobiles.
-For example, Canadians use hood over bonnet, freeway/highway instead of motorway, and truck in place of lorry.
+For example, Canada’s automobile industry has been heavily influenced by the United States from its inception, which is why Canadians use American terminology for the parts of automobiles.
+For example, Canadians use “hood” over “bonnet,” “freeway” or “highway” instead of “motorway,” and “truck” in place of “lorry.”